M45-Science/ChatWire/README.md

 Attempt to protect players from publicly posting registration codes.<br>
 (invalidates code if typed in chat/discord)<br>
 Automatically warn/inform players about using /register on members-only servers.<br>
+Factorio /register command is now more forgiving about code formatting.<br>

 ### Requirements:
 Linux<br>